evaegelyng/MetaBarFlow/README.md

  `gwf status demultiplex*`

-#### As the function splitting your fasta file of OTUs before BLASTing may output a smaller number of files than the 99 files specified (it seems the software has certain thresholds for the number of sequences that can go in each file), double-check in the .stderr log file that the number of sequences of the separate files add up to the total sequence number.
+#### As the function splitting your fasta file of OTUs before BLAST searching may output a smaller number of files than the 99 files specified (it seems the software has certain thresholds for the number of sequences that can go in each file), double-check in the .stderr log file that the number of sequences of the separate files add up to the total sequence number.
 Note that a hidden folder named ".gwf/logs" is where you will find your log files.

 #### Increase no. of cores, memory requirements and/or time limits if needed, or decrease if you need less resources.
 You can check your realized resource use for a target using the package gwf-utilization: